 Trusted in North Carolina and South Carolina for Over 20 Years

-If you’re looking for an adoption lawyer in North Carolina or South Carolina, Collins Family Law Group has more than 20 years of experience in helping local families feel the incomparable joy of family growth.
+If you’re looking for an adoption lawyer in North Carolina or South Carolina, Collins Family & Elder Law Group has more than 20 years of experience in helping local families feel the incomparable joy of family growth.
 From the initial paperwork stages to the court hearings all the way through to the final moments of bringing home your precious child, our compassionate legal team will be right by your family’s side every step of the way.

 Whether you’re searching out a better home for your child, you’re a step-parent interested in adoption in NC, or you’re trying to adopt an infant or relative, we can ensure a favorable outcome for you and your family.